Skip to Main Content

 Woman in blue blazer

-Prior to her appointment at UNF, she was the Director of Bands and Assistant Professor of Saxophone at the University of Arkansas at Monticello.
-She received her DMA in Saxophone Performance and MM in Wind Band Conducting from Arizona State University.
-Her MM in Saxophone Performance from Michigan State University and her BME at Central Michigan University.
-Her teachers include Jason Caslor, Christopher Creviston, Joseph Lulloff, and John Nichol.
-Prior to finishing her advanced degrees, she taught middle school band in Huntsville, TX.
+Before joining UNF, Dr. Zelenak was Director of Bands and Assistant Professor of Saxophone at the University of Arkansas at Monticello.
+She earned a Doctor of Musical Arts (DMA) in Saxophone Performance and a Master of Music (MM) in Wind Band Conducting from Arizona State University.
+She also holds an MM in Saxophone Performance from Michigan State University and a Bachelor of Music Education (BME) from Central Michigan University.
+Her principal teachers include Jason Caslor, Christopher Creviston, Joseph Lulloff, and John Nichol.
+Prior to her graduate studies, she began her teaching career as a middle school band director in Huntsville, Texas.